iainvdw/lucidian-tides/Sessions/17 - Who's mind is it anyway?.md

-T’hau split off from the rest of the party to meet up with Alma at the Cobalt Reserve.
+T’hau split off from the rest of the party to meet up with [[Alma Hyllyndre|Alma]] at the Cobalt Reserve.
 Asking about Salar turned Sage Ahvost pretty pale, he initially offered books that weren’t helpful.
 T’hau asked more questions, and was told about the book on Salar, though Ahvost said he couldn’t just give the book to them, needing permission from his boss.

 T’hau is later given the book, though it came with numerous warnings.
 They were only given the book with the promise of them destroying it later.
 As they went through the book, he heard a voice: “Hello, Desmond.
 Are you looking for the city which eyes cannot see?”
 The voice continues teasing them, offering them knowledge on whatever they want to know.
 The voice compels them to say a word, next saying they need some seawater.
 T’hau summons his echo, which reaches into the book and pulls out a stone containing three marbles.